Welcome! I'm your guide on this exciting, educational journey through your child's developmental milestones.

 Every child is unique.

-- When theories and norms make you think your child is too slow!
+Here are two examples of instances where theories and norms may make you think that your child is too slow:

 Her first child had achieved this milestone at 18 months, and all her friends and family were aghast that her little boy was "still wearing diapers".